getzola/zola/docs/content/documentation/deployment/gitlab-pages.md

 variables:
   # This variable will ensure that the CI runner pulls in your theme from the submodule
   GIT_SUBMODULE_STRATEGY: recursive
-  # Specify the zola version you want to use here
-  ZOLA_VERSION: "v0.12.0"

 pages:
   script: